thejoshwolfe/poaf/README.md

 There are 4 regions to an archive:

 1. `ArchiveHeader`: 4 bytes, not compressed
-2. Data Region: Compressed in one or more streams, optionally includes streaming metadata
+2. Data Region: Compressed in one or more streams
 3. Index Region: Compressed separately in one stream
 4. `ArchiveFooter`: 16 bytes, not compressed

 An archive can be read starting with the `ArchiveHeader`, then reading through just the Data Region.
-Or an archive can be read by starting with the `ArchiveHeader`, then jumping to the `ArchiveFooter`, then reading the Index Region, and then any individual item contents can be read by jumping into the Data Region.
+Or an archive can be read by starting with the `ArchiveFooter`, then reading the Index Region, and then any individual item contents can be read by jumping into the Data Region.

 An archive can be written from start to finish with each item being processed one at a time.
 The length of the each item contents does not need to be known before writing the item contents to the Data Region.